kianasun/table-embeddings/README.md

-# table-embeddings
-CSCI 699 course project: Attribute semantic labeling for data on the web
+# CSCI 699 course project: Attribute semantic labeling for data on the web

 Use the following to run different models from src directory:
 ```bash